MerlinStacks/woodash-dashboard/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for WooDash, covering completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for OverSeek, covering completely new features and minor improvements to existing functionality.

 -   **Use a clear and descriptive title** for the issue to identify the suggestion.
 -   **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
--   **Explain why this enhancement would be useful** to most WooDash users.
+-   **Explain why this enhancement would be useful** to most OverSeek users.

 ### Pull Requests

 The process described here has several goals:

--   Maintain WooDash's quality
+-   Maintain OverSeek's quality
 -   Fix problems that are important to users
 -   Engage the community in working toward the best possible dashboard